 Refer to the GSNNJ Attendee COVID-19 Screening Form.

 Please be sensitive to the fact that girls may be experiencing symptoms that are similar but completely unrelated to COVID-19 and not contagious at all such as menstrual body aches or headaches or allergies or a pre-existing condition.
 The goal is to keep the meeting safe from contagion and do the very best to ensure our girls are educated and healthy, not to make it unnecessarily difficult or uncomfortable.

-- Indoor gatherings must be limited to 50 people.
+- There are no numerical limits for indoor or outdoor gatherings.
 All attendees at indoor gatherings must wear face coverings and stay three feet apart. – If all girls/adults are fully vaccinated, they no longer need to wear a face mask or stay 3 feet apart.

 - Virtual meetings: Meeting options may need to be flexible based on the fluid nature of COVID-19 risk.
 Troops that can run online meetings as needed (or wanted) should continue to do so.
 GSUSA recommends maintaining a virtual to in-person ratio of at least 20/80, which means to maintain virtual troop meetings at least 20% of the time to keep tech skills and virtual meeting habits fresh and the on the ready, should a second wave occur or shelter in place restrictions resume.
 For more information on how to plan a great virtual meeting: Tips, Tools, and Ideas for Planning a Great Virtual Meeting

 - Meetings may not be held in fitness centers

 or gyms because the atmosphere in sports facilities is aerosolizing,

 making them a higher risk for contracting virus.